klandestino/pindestino/README.md

 More features:
 * Pindestino mounts your SD card and your USB as read-only, so the Raspberry can be unplugged without a proper shutdown.
-* If you put a Iceweasel/Firefox extension (.xpi file) on your USB device, it will be installed before Iceweasel starts.

 Build image